 How to Find an Expressive Arts Therapist

-Searching for the right therapist, no matter modality, can be a challenge.
+Searching for the right therapist, no matter what modality, can be a challenge.
 Qualifications, fee, location and of course personality are all factors to take into consideration when choosing a provider.
 In addition to internet research, online directories and word-of-mouth referrals, you may also choose to contact established Expressive Arts Therapy graduate programs, such as Lesley University and California Institute of Integral Studies for alumni referrals in your area or the International Expressive Arts Therapy Association.

 Who Is Able to Offer Expressive Arts Therapy?